-This three-module course introduces the Internet of Things (IoT), the building blocks, protocols and the security challenges that this network faces.
-It introduces a viewpoint for approaching a cybersecurity exercise within the IoT and it discusses several IoT attacks and analyses these with a view to encouraging the learner to think of ways in which the affected IoT nodes can be better protected.
+This course introduces the Internet of Things (IoT), its building blocks, protocols and the security challenges that the IoT currently faces.
+The course discusses several IoT attacks and analyses these with a view to encouraging the student to think about ways in which the affected IoT nodes and networks can be better protected.

 18 CPE CREDITS

-None of the material presented in or as part of this course may be used for malicious purposes.
-Using whatever they learn on this course, the student bears all responsibility for the consequences of their actions and intentions.
-Students must agree that the skills and knowledge gained are presented for the improvement of learning and not to be exploited for malicious purposes.
+None of the material presented within or as part of this course may be used for malicious purposes.
+Using whatever they learn on this course, the student bears all responsibility for the consequences of their intentions and actions.
+The materials presented are for the purpose of learning and, by taking this course, students agree that the knowledge and skills gained may not be exploited for malicious purposes.

 This course covers: